CHRIST THE DELIVERER: NINE (EXCERPT OF BEHOLD MY SERVANT!)

 As soon as Christ has been formed in the Church to the degree God has in mind, the Head of the Body will return.
 The result of the joining of the Head to the Body is described as follows:

-And he shall stand and feed in the strength of the Lord, in the majesty of the name of the Lord his God; and they shall abide: for now shall he be great unto the ends of the earth.
-(Micah 5:4)
+And He shall stand and feed [or shepherd] His flock in the strength of the LORD, in the majesty of the name of the LORD His God; and they shall abide, for now He [Christ] shall be great to the ends of the earth; (Micah 5:4)

 “They” who “shall abide” are the people of true Israel, the Lord’s elect.